MedAouadhi/Polybot/README.md

 [![Rust](https://github.com/MedAouadhi/homebot/actions/workflows/rust.yml/badge.svg?branch=master)](https://github.com/MedAouadhi/homebot/actions/workflows/rust.yml)

-A home server using telegram bot api, useful to respond to commands.
-To be used for home automation or anything else.
+A bot server using telegram bot api, useful to respond to custom commands.
+To be used for home automation or anything your mind.

 ## Current supported commands
 - `/ip` : Gives back the current public ipv4 of the bot's network.